Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of a Solar Aircraft.md

 The aircraft adopts a **canard configuration, double-engine, double-tailed, wing-tip aileron design, and a 6.15m wing** uses the double-beam diagonal bracing structure and composite material spar.
 The maximum of loading mass is 7kg under the ideal illumination of 120,000 lux (based on our detector).

 In this project, I am responsible for the production of the wing spar and as a **pilot** to fly the airplane.
-I overcame huge psychological pressure and finally we won the Third Award of China Aeromodelling Design Challenge (Solar Aircraft project) .
+During the process, I overcame huge psychological pressure and finally we won the Third Award of China Aeromodelling Design Challenge (Solar Aircraft project) .

 Please refer to the complete <a href="http://Li-jinjie.github.io/files/Others/CADC_2018_Rules.pdf" target="_blank">rulebook (CN)</a> for more information.